Cniel, the historic driving force behind the dairy sector

 In addition to its national actions, Cniel also plays a crucial role at local and regional level, by way of its CRIEL regional interprofessional bodies. « When we talk about the sector and the interprofession at the upstream and downstream levels, we’re talking about a wide variety of audiences.
 We can’t send out a single message in one fell swoop, otherwise very few people will receive it, «explains Fabrice Pannekoucke, Vice-Chair of the Auvergne Rhône-Alpes Regional Council.
 But thanks to local representation, via the regional representation of the CRIELs, we can reach all targets.
 And if we’re able to deliver messages to each of the actors, it means we are able to get the different actors and partners around the same table.
 Building a plan for the sector involves being able, at some point, to sit at the same table to understand each other and discuss the difficulties and challenges!» By offering a decentralised approach, the CRIELs are able to take into account local particularities, and thus respond to the specific needs of each region.
 The Auvergne Rhône-Alpes region, for example, is working with the European Agricultural Fund for Rural Development (EAFRD) to develop a specific sector plan involving 10 million euros over 5 years.

-Guillaume Blanchon
+Guillaume Blanchon European level

 Cniel also plays an important and multifaceted role at the European level, defending the specific interests of the French dairy sector, contributing to the development of common agricultural policies, and promoting an interprofessional management model.